-The first tricky bit was to actually flash a GOTEK with a new firmware.
+The first tricky bit was to flash a GOTEK with new firmware.

 Jumpers setup for flashing in DFU mode.

-After successful tests, I could start working on an installation itself.
+After successful tests, I could start working on the installation itself.

 The first thing that needed a small mod was a bottom metal shielding.

-Small part had to be removed from the one on a picture below
+The small part had to be removed from the one in the picture below

 A case had to be prepared as well.

-I decided that best place for a bare GOTEK PCB will be under original floppy drive.
-I had to cut holes for tact switches, USB socket, and LCD.
+I decided that the best place for a bare GOTEK PCB will be under the original floppy drive.
+I had to cut holes for tact switches, USB sockets, and LCDs.

-At first, holes were drilled and extended to a proper size with a file.
+At first, holes were drilled and extended to the proper size with a file.

 Here is how it looked.

-That's all for now.
-I am currently working (shitload of projects would be the best description here) on hydrographic projects that will sort out problems with cases that are in a very bad shape.
-Hopefully, I will be able to present 'em soon :D
+That’s all for now.
+I am currently working (a shitload of projects would be the best description here) on hydrographic projects that will sort out problems with cases that are in very bad shape.
+Hopefully, I will be able to present ’em soon 😀